 Like a precious necklace draped across the aqua waters of its gigantic lagoon, the Maldives offers more than a thousand reasons to visit.
+Welcome to our Maldives travel guide.

 The Maldives is made up of 26 coral atolls and almost 1200 remote islands speckled in the Indian Ocean.
 About 200 of these islands are inhabited, with 90 developed as tourist resorts, each surrounded by waters filled with abundant sea life and fringed by white powdery beaches.